-Database territory
+Database locale

-This is the territory associated with your database when it is created.
-By default, this is the same as the Java System locale.
-The database territory determines the language of database errors.
+This is the locale associated with your database when it is created.
+By default, this is the same as the Java system locale.
+The database locale determines the language of database errors.

-Tools Session locale
+Tools session locale

 This locale is associated with your session, when using Derby tools such as ij or dblook.
 This locale determines the language of messages, as well as the localized display format for numbers, dates, times, and timestamps.
 You can use the derby.ui.locale property to specify the session locale that should be used.